rotundasoftware/cartero/README.md

 The five required options for the Cartero Grunt Task are `projectDir`, `library`, `views`, `publicDir`, and `mode`.

 The `projectDir` option specifices the root folder for your project. *All other paths in the gruntfile should be relative to this directory.* The `library` option specifies the path(s) to your Asset Library directory(ies), and the `views` option specifies the directory(ies) that contains your server side view templates.
 The `publicDir` option tells Cartero where your application's "public" folder is located (generally the "static" folder in Node.js / Express apps).
-Cartero will automatically create two directories within `publicDir` into which processed assets will be dumped - `library-assets` and `view-assets` (containing assets specific to bundles and page views, respectively).
+Cartero will automatically create two directories within `publicDir` into which processed assets will be dumped - `library-assets` and `view-assets` (containing assets that pertain to bundles and page views, respectively).

-The Cartero Grunt Task also takes options that allow you to call your favorite preprocessing and minification tasks (e.g. compiling .scss, uglifying javascript, etc.).
-See below for a complete list of options for the Cartero task.
+The Cartero Grunt Task also takes options that allow you to call arbitrary preprocessing and minification tasks (to compile .scss, uglify javascript, etc.).
+See the [reference section](#reference) for a complete list of options for the Cartero task.

 Once you have configured the Cartero Grunt Task, you need to configure the Hook in your web framework.
 As of this writing there is only a Hook available for Node.js / Express, which is implemented as Express middleware.
 You just need to install the middleware, passing it the path of your project directory (i.e. the `projectDir` option from the gruntfile configuration).